someengineering/resoto.com/docs/reference/cli/search-commands/predecessors.md

 # `predecessors` Command

-The `predecessors` command selects all predecessors of nodes returned in a query.
+The `predecessors` command selects all [predecessors](../../../concepts/graph/edge.md#predecessor) of nodes returned in a query.

-Please refer to the [Search Traversals](../../search/traversals.md#by-depth) for a detailed explanation of traversals.

 ## Usage